Simon de Montfort, 6th Earl of Leicester: Royal marriage

 In January 1238, Montfort married Eleanor of England, daughter of King John and Isabella of Angoulême and sister of King Henry III.
 While this marriage took place with the king's approval, the act itself was performed secretly and without consulting the great barons, as a marriage of such importance warranted.
-Eleanor had previously been married to William Marshal, 2nd Earl of Pembroke, and she swore a vow of perpetual chastity upon his death, when she was sixteen, which she broke by marrying Montfort.
+Eleanor had previously been married to William Marshal, 2nd Earl of Pembroke, and she had sworn a vow of perpetual chastity upon his death, when she was sixteen, which she broke by marrying Montfort.

-The Archbishop of Canterbury, Edmund Rich, condemned the marriage for this reason.
+The archbishop of Canterbury, Edmund Rich, condemned the marriage for this reason.
 The English nobles protested the marriage of the king's sister to a foreigner of modest rank.
 Most notably, the king's and Eleanor's brother Richard, 1st Earl of Cornwall, rose up in revolt when he learned of the marriage.
 King Henry eventually bought off Richard with 6,000 marks and peace was restored.

 The marriage brought the manor of Sutton Valence in Kent into Montfort's possession.

 Relations between King Henry and Montfort were cordial at first.
 Henry lent him his support when Montfort embarked for Rome in March 1238 to seek papal approval for his marriage.
 When Simon and Eleanor's first son was born in November 1238 (despite rumours, more than nine months after the wedding), he was baptised Henry in honour of his royal uncle.
 In February 1239, Montfort was finally invested with the Earldom of Leicester.
-He also acted as the king's counsellor and was one of the nine godfathers of Henry's eldest son, Prince Edward, who would inherit the throne and become Edward I ("Longshanks").
+He also acted as the king's counsellor and was one of the nine godfathers of Henry's eldest son, Edward Longshanks.

 Expulsion of Jews from Leicester

 As Earl of Leicester, Montfort expelled the small Jewish community from Leicester city in 1231, banishing them "in my time or in the time of any of my heirs to the end of the world".
 He justified his action as being "for the good of my soul, and for the souls of my ancestors and successors".
+Expelling the Jews enhanced Montfort's popularity in his new domains because it removed the practice of usury, which was practised exclusively by Jews (it was forbidden to Christians).
+Leicester's Jews were allowed to move to the eastern suburbs, which were controlled by Montfort's great-aunt Margaret, Countess of Winchester.

-His parents had shown a similar hostility to Jews in France, where his father was known for his bigoted Christianity, and his mother had given the Jews of Toulouse a choice of conversion, expulsion or death.
-Robert Grosseteste, then Archdeacon of Leicester, may have encouraged the expulsion, although he believed that the Jews' lives should be spared.
-Expelling the Jews enhanced Montfort's popularity in his new domains because it removed the practice of usury (practised exclusively by Jews since it was forbidden to Christians).
+His parents had shown a similar hostility to Jews in France, where his father had taken part in the Albigensian Crusade, during which his mother had given the Jews of Toulouse a choice of conversion, expulsion or death.
+Robert Grosseteste – then Archdeacon of Leicester and, according to Matthew Paris, de Montfort's confessor – may have encouraged the expulsion, though he is known to have argued that Jews' lives should be spared.

-Leicester's Jews were allowed to move to the eastern suburbs, which were controlled by Montfort's great-aunt Margaret, Countess of Winchester, who had taken advice from Grosseteste.